William Treanor: Dean of Fordham Law School and Georgetown Law

 Plans for a new skyscraper were unveiled to accommodate increasing enrollment numbers, and the school ranks fifth in the country in placing its graduates at top-shelf law firms.
 But Treanor is not just concerned with growth and reputation.
 Like the law deans of Harvard (which built a state-of-the-art law student gym, limited class size to 80 students, and mandated individualized written feedback for every student in every course throughout the semester), and Yale (which abandoned the traditional law school grading system, does not rank its students, and has only one semester of required classes), Treanor has attempted to address the students' quality of life.
 In a 2006 interview, Treanor reported instituting free cupcakes and ice cream to alleviate the intensity of law school finals.
 Gifts to students, though, are in the offing: At the end of the 2006 academic year, Treanor worked for the purveyance of free flip-flops with Fordham's imprint on the bottom.
 "I feel obliged to make the Fordham experience for our students as special as possible," said Treanor.
-Fordham maintains a strict grading curve policy, class rankings, and a year-long 1L curriculum.
+Fordham maintains a strict grading curve policy and a year-long 1L curriculum.

 On June 29, 2010, it was announced that Dean Treanor would become the new executive vice president and Dean of Georgetown University Law Center, beginning August 16, 2010.

 Under Treanor's leadership, Georgetown Law expanded the number of certified experiential offerings from 450 to more than 2000 seats and boosted its clinical faculty.
 Georgetown’s clinical legal program is regularly ranked #1 in U.S. News and World Report.
 Recognizing the need for lawyers to expand their skill set in a competitive market, he helped launch the Georgetown Business Law Scholars Program and the Institute for Technology Law and Policy.